 - More expenses from storage services

 Possible scenario.
-A company runs E-Learning platform on its own server with 1TB of video, files, pictures and other educational materials on it.
+A company runs the E-Learning platform on its own server with 1TB of video, files, pictures and other educational materials on it.
 A backup process is set to make a daily snapshot.
 Each backup is stored for 14 days.

 Let’s pretend we use AWS as a cloud hosting provider: